asrnb/attend-ease/README.md

 ---

-*Built in ~1.5 hours as part of a technical assessment.*
+*Built in ~ 30mins as part of a technical assessment.*